paradisebunny/daffodil/classes.md

 **_Hit Bonus (HB)_**: +1 at level 3, +2 at level 5, +3 at level 7, +4 at level 9, +1 per level thereafter

 The Faithful start with a _Mace_ or _Warhammer_ with _Chain Armor_ and _Shield_ (AC15).
-The Faithful have no armor restrictions, but may only use blunt weapons (club, flail, mace).
+The Faithful have no armor restrictions, but may only use blunt weapons (club, flail, mace, sling).
 Starting at 2nd level the faithful can cast spells.
 They have to pray for a set number of spells from their list each morning.
 The table below shows how many spells per tier the faithful can pray for.
 If their WIS is 15+, they start with an additional spell available already at first level.

-**_Turn Undead-_** The Faithful have the ability to turn undead while brandishing their holy symbol, causing them to flee.
-Monsters roll their saving throws with a +8 bonus.
-If they fail they flee in the opposite direction or cower down helplessly.
-If they fail by more than 10 and have less HD than your level, they are destroyed.
-This bonus is lowered by 2 for every level the Cleric has advanced beyond the first level.
+**_Turn Undead-_** The Faithful have the ability to turn undead while brandishing their holy symbol, causing them to flee or be destroyed.
+To resolve the attempt, roll 2d6 and apply any level-based modifiers.
+If the undead have a lower Level than the character, add +2 to the roll for each level of difference.
+Similarly, if the monsters are higher level, subtract -2 for each level of difference.
+Neither bonus or malus can exceed 6.
+If the final total is 4 or below, the undead are unaffected.
+On a 5-6 2d4 undead are stunned for a round.
+On a 7-12 2d4 undead flee for a turn.
+On a 13+ 2d4 undead are destroyed.

 | **Character Level** | **Tier 1** | **Tier 2** | **Tier 3** | **Tier 4** | **Tier 5** | **Tier 6** |
 | ------------------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- |